Life As an Aquacultural Worker Supervisor

 - Observe fish and beds or ponds to detect diseases, monitor fish growth, determine quality of fish, or determine completeness of harvesting.

-These are the skills Aquacultural Worker Supervisors say are the most useful in their careers:
+Below is a list of the skills most Aquacultural Worker Supervisors say are important on the job.

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.